IMMM-SFA/electricity_entity_boundaries/README.md

 # electricity_entity_boundaries
-Nested boundaries for electricity entities (e.g., counties, utilities, balancing authority areas, NERC regions, and subregions) including workflow processing for automated mapping.
+Nested boundaries for electricity entities (e.g., counties, utilities, balancing authority areas, and North American Reliability Corporation [NERC] regions) including workflow processing for automated mapping.
 This repository contains a generic version of the code that works for the 2016-2018 versions of the EIA-861 dataset.
 Input files, including the raw versions of the EIA-861 datasets, are included in this repository.

 ## Contact
 Casey Burleyson, PNNL,